 So how are Americans supposed to be vaccinated with an approved vaccine that doesn’t yet exist?
 The answer to this question lies buried in yet another footnote.

-While the Comirnaty vaccine and the Pfizer-BioNTech COVID-19 vaccine are “legally distinct,” the FDA considers them to be essentially the same.
+While the Comirnaty vaccine and the Pfizer-BioNTech COVID-19 vaccine are “legally distinct,” the FDA essentially considers them to be identical.
 The agency asserts that because the two vaccines have “the same formulation,” any differences between them will “not impact safety or effectiveness.”
 Therefore, the two products “can be used interchangeably.”

 Here’s why this matters.
 Since Comirnaty isn’t available yet, and because the two vaccines can be used interchangeably,” the FDA has determined that the “old” Pfizer-BioNTech (authorized for emergency use only) can be substituted for the newly “approved” Comirnaty until sufficient stocks of Comirnaty are available.